ListeningApp/listening-modal-llm/training_documents/grief_cache/grief.md

 In addition to these five, he described a sixth characteristic exhibited by many patients: they appeared to develop traits of the deceased in their own behavior.

 There are many limitations to Lindemann's study.
 Some of these have been outlined by Parkes, who points out that Lindemann does not present figures to show the relative frequency of the syndromes described.
 Lindemann also neglects to mention how many interviews he had with the patients, and how much time had passed between the interviews and the date of the loss.
-Nevertheless, this remains an important and much cited study.
+Nevertheless, this remains an important and much-cited study.

 I am using the word normal in both a clinical and a statistical sense.
 Clinical defines what the clinician calls normal mourning behavior, while statistical refers to the frequency with which such behavior is found among a randomized bereaved population.
 The more frequent the behavior, the more it is defined as normal.

+## Grief Counseling and Grief Therapy

 What is of particular interest to me is that the bereaved we see today at the Massachusetts General Hospital exhibit behaviors very similar to those described by Lindemann more than seventy years ago.
 In a large number of people undergoing an acute grief reaction, we find some or most of the following phenomena.
 Because the list of normal grief behaviors is so extensive and varied, I have placed them under four general categories: feelings, physical sensations, cognitions, and behaviors.
 Anyone counseling the bereaved needs to be familiar with the broad range of behaviors that falls under the description of normal grief.